-If food has burned on, sprinkle the grid with detergent while hot and cover with wet paper towels or a dishcloth, being careful not to touch the hot surfaces with your fingers.
-Soaking the pan and grid will also remove burned-on foods from them.
+If food has burned on, sprinkle the grid with detergent while hot and cover with wet paper towels or a dishcloth.
+Soaking the pan will remove burned-on foods.

 The broiler pan and grid may be cleaned with a commercial oven cleaner.